Yonatan Malin

 • MUSIC THEORY

 Malin served as editor of Music Theory Online (2011-14), was on the executive board for the Society for Music Theory (2016-19) and was Chair of the Society for Music Theory Task Force on Diversity (2018-19).
-He also served as Chair of the Work/Family Interest Group in the Society for Music Theory (2017-20) and he is a member of the Jewish Musics Analysis Group.
+He also served as Chair of the Work/Family Interest Group in the Society for Music Theory (2017-20) and he is currently Chair of the Jewish Musics Analysis Group.

 Before joining the CU Boulder faculty, Malin was Assistant and Associate Professor at Wesleyan University (2004-12).
 He earned a PhD from the University of Chicago and a BA from Harvard University.